bradcarman/ModelingToolkitDesigner.jl/README.md

 ![step4-5](https://user-images.githubusercontent.com/40798837/228626824-06f4d432-ea93-408d-ad1a-ddaa6ddc14e6.png)

-Connections can then be made by clicking 2 nodes and using the __connect__ button.
+Connections can then be made by clicking 2 nodes and using the __connect__ button or the `c` key.
 One can then click the __save__ button which will store the visualization information in the `path` location in a `.toml` format as well as the connection code in `.jl` format.

 ![step6-7](https://user-images.githubusercontent.com/40798837/228640663-e263a561-6549-415b-a8ff-b74e78c4bdb9.png)